 4. Place your favorite songs inside the MP3 folder.
 Then insert your microSD Card into the space provided in MP3 Shield.

 5. Plug your earphone to DC jack or solder the speaker on MP3 shield.
 Connect CT ARM board to your PC using USB cable.
-Then you can start Arduino IDE!
+Then start Arduino IDE!

 6. Copy the sample codes here and paste it into your Arduino sketch.